emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 ## Open Issues collected since the BoF

-  o Power and Energy Monitoring and Control MIB modules has not been converted yet into YANG modules. study their deployement and discuss the reuse of their mapping in Yang
+  o Power and Energy Monitoring and Control MIB modules has not been converted yet into YANG modules.
+Based on their deployements status, discuss their reuse and their mapping in Yang for energy monitoring

   o Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4 from ENTITY-MIB v4) in case of legacy device (MIB)?

    o The EMAN requirements and EMAN framework had a lot of emphasis on the "Reporting on Other Entities", typically smart PDU or PoE.